 Amaura is a clinical social worker and has been working at Northeastern as the Assistant Project Director of the OnTap Research Study since 2005.
 OnTap was funded by a federal grant to test innovative approaches to college alcohol abuse.
 At OnTap, Amaura worked individually with many NU students to encourage healthy decision-making around alcohol and drugs.
 Prior to working at NU, Amaura worked at an employee assistance program, providing corporate counseling and account management.
 Amaura has experience in a variety of settings including hospitals, schools, community centers, and outpatient clinics.

 Elizabeth is a clinical social worker who has been with the OPEN office since the Fall of 2009.
 Liz first joined Northeastern as an MSW intern, and then extended her work with OPEN into the following year.
-While at OPEN, Liz has been working with NU students individually, in group settings, as well as facilitating educational presentations throughout the campus community.
+While at OPEN, she has been working with NU students individually, in group settings, as well as facilitating educational presentations throughout the campus community.
 Liz’s efforts have furthered OPEN’s mission to provide confidential and nonjudgmental support to students in hopes they will make informed decisions regarding their alcohol and other drug usage.
-Liz earned her MSW from Wheelock Graduate School of Social Work in May of 2011 and became licensed shortly thereafter.
-Elizabeth has prior experience working with transitional-aged youth and their families in a variety of settings, including; residential facilities, detention centers, hospitals, and facilitating therapeutic and supportive groups.
+Liz earned her MSW from Wheelock Graduate School of Social Work in May of 2011.
+Shas prior experience working with transitional-aged youth and their families in a variety of settings, including; residential facilities, detention centers, hospitals, and facilitating therapeutic and supportive groups.